avestic/avesta/README.md

 - Code "aesthetics"
 - Principle of least surprise (i.e. it just works)

+There is a single major tradeoff Avesta makes, and that is loss of language-agnosticism.
+Avesta expects your system of microservices to all be based on C#, .NET, and Avesta.

 TODO:
 ## Event sourcing — the only approach for an exhaustive, lossless source of truth
 ## Functional "bias" and its powerful implications: